 Find out more at Afasic and I CAN.

 Visual impairment is 'a profound permanent reduction or absence of vision that cannot be corrected with spectacles or contact lenses'.
-A child may be found to have a visual impairment in the first few months of life, before it is possible to diagnose an ASD; start life sighted but later lose their sight; or lose their sight through self-injury.
-There are no published tools for diagnosing ASD in visually impaired people.
+A child may be found to have a visual impairment in the first few months of life, before it is possible to diagnose autism; start life sighted but later lose their sight; or lose their sight through self-injury.
+There are no published tools for diagnosing autism in people with visual impairment.

-People who have both a visual impairment and an ASD will all have individual characteristics, abilities and needs.
+Autistic people who have visual impairment will all have individual characteristics, abilities and needs.
 Commonly-used approaches will not always be suitable.

 Find out more from RNIB’s Visual impairment and autism resource pack (0303 123 9999).